-In most cases, initially the customer is directly initiates the payment directly.
+In most cases, the customer is directly initiating the payment.
 These transactions are called Customer Initiated Transaction (CIT).
-From their perspective, the full payment is done while the progress bar is loading and is finished with the confirmation page.
+From the customer’s perspective, the full payment is executed while the progress bar is loading and is completed with the confirmation page.
 However, in the backend the merchant needs to decide whether it should be a one-step process or a two-step process, where the actual capture of the funds (charge) will be processed immediately or at a later stage (for example, when the product is shipped).

 CITs are initiated by the customer who is in session and wants to pay for the ordered goods, digital content, or services.
 The customer is either triggering one of the following scenarios:

 - (a single) one-off payment